zoeaika/chatbot_buddy/README.md

 ## 🚀 Features

 - Conversational crypto assistant in the terminal
-- Real-time data integration from the CoinGecko API
 - Recommendations based on:
   - 📈 Profitability (rising trends)
   - 🌱 Sustainability (eco-friendly coins)